pompomdo/DominykasPortfolio/MachineLearning/data.md

-#Short description:
+# Short description:

-# I use a variety of open source frameworks and educational resources available #online to build a Convolutional Neural Network (CNN) for image classification #problem.
+I use a variety of open source frameworks and educational resources available online to build a Convolutional Neural Network (CNN) for image classification problem.
-# The deep neural network architecture model was created to identify the differences
-# between pictures of fashion items in two formats.
-Format 1 is when a fashion item #is worn by a human model.
-In Format 2 a fashion item is the only thing in the  #picture, no #human body part sare present in the picture.
+The deep neural network architecture model was created to identify the differences between pictures of fashion items in two formats.
+Format 1 is when a fashion item is worn by a human model.
+In Format 2 a fashion item is the only thing in the picture, no human body parts are present in the picture.

-# It was trained on a small sample of 3080 pictures (equal split), and validation #sample containing 500 pictures for each format.
-After passing the ML algorithm for 10 times in mini batch mode samples, the model shows #99,2+% accuracy on training #samples and ~97% average on validation sample.
+It was trained on a small sample of 3080 pictures (equal split), and validation sample containing 500 pictures for each format.
+After passing the ML algorithm for 10 times in mini batch mode samples, the model shows **99,2+%** accuracy on training samples and **~97%** average on validation sample.

-# The model could achieve higher validation accuracy by adding new features(e.g. #grey scale; data augmentation in training sample), changes in the available data #(e.g. higher sample size) and optimization (parameter tuning).
+The model could achieve higher validation accuracy by adding new features(e.g. grey scale; data augmentation in training sample), changes in the available data (e.g. higher sample size) and optimization (parameter tuning).

-### CNN
+# CNN

-# Installing required packages and frameworks: keras with Tensorflow end
+### Installing required packages and frameworks: keras with Tensorflow end

 # Package to connect R and Python.
 if (!require('reticulate')) install.packages('reticulate')